Photographers take and process pictures of people, places, products and events.

 Your hours and place of work will vary.
 You may need to work evenings and weekends in a studio or on location.

-The job can be physically demanding.
+The job can be physically demanding and you may have to carry heavy equipment.

 6. Career path and progression